Esri/esri-leaflet-geocoder/README.md

 **Currently Esri Leaflet Geocoder is in development and should be thoguht of as a beta or preview**

 Esri Leaflet Geocoder relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
-You can fine out more about teh Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).
+You can fine out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Example